gaspo53/twitter-api/README.md

 Usage
 ------

-The API comes with a frontend Demo to obtain the API for a @username, and generates a token for you.
+The API comes with a frontend Demo to obtain the API for a <b>@username</b>, and generates a token for you.

 Besides the demo, the complete API is as follows:
 <code>
   <pre>
-    Obtain last 20 tweets of an user and it's following (with the possibility to user a keyword filter), in JSON/XML format
+    Obtain last <code>twitter.timeline.pageSize</code> tweets of an user and it's following (with the possibility to user a keyword filter), in JSON/XML format
   </pre>
   * <b>GET</b> /api/username/tweets.json?token=TOKEN_VALUE&search=KEYWORD (optional, one-only value)